iDereje/PowershellTricks/README.md

 ## Contact

-If you have any questions or comments, please feel free to contact me at [your email address].
-Thank you for using PowerShell Tricks!
+If you have any questions or comments, please feel free to contact me at Derejeisack@gmail.com Thank you for using PowerShellTricks